saitaiky/notebook/docs/docs/cloud-computing/aws/database/rds.md

 Source: [Working with read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html)

-Any updates made to the primary DB instance are **asynchronously** copied to the read replica.
+- Any updates made to the primary DB instance are **asynchronously** copied to the read replica.
 So both these options are incorrect.
+- Writing to tables on a read replica can break the replication
+- If the value for the `max_allowed_packet` parameter for a read replica is less than the `max_allowed_packet` parameter for the source DB instance, replica errors occur.

 ## Availability